Muskogee, OK Economic Scene Prompts More Business

 New businesses continue to move into Muskogee, a city with a thriving economy that provides residents with high quality-of-life amenities and up-to-date infrastructure.

-CVS Pharmacy, Freddy's Steakburgers & Frozen Custard, Casey's General Store, La Quinta Inn and Suites, Muskogee Inn and Suites, and Taco Mayo are just some of the new businesses taking root in Muskogee's economic landscape.
-Meanwhile, companies and organizations like Grace Living Center, Martin Luther King Community Center, Muskogee Little Theatre and QuikTrip Store have plans to soon locate or expand here.
+CVS Pharmacy, QuikTrip, Freddy's Steakburgers & Frozen Custard, Casey's General Store, La Quinta Inn and Suites, Muskogee Inn and Suites, and Taco Mayo are just some of the new businesses taking root in Muskogee's economic landscape.
+Meanwhile, companies and organizations like Grace Living Center, Martin Luther King Community Center, and Muskogee Little Theatre have plans to soon locate or expand here.

 Coburn says Muskogee still has a need for more supermarkets and large apparel stores.

 “A lot is happening these days within Muskogee as well as just outside the city limits,” he says.
 “All the construction activity, which involves a variety of business sectors, is creating excitement throughout this community.”

 A New Muskogee Little Theatre

 A major upcoming project in the heart of the city is construction of a new Muskogee Little Theatre.
 It will be in the cultural district, across from Three Rivers Museum and the Oklahoma Music Hall of Fame.

 “Nationwide, downtowns are reinventing themselves by creating cultural and entertainment districts, and that is exactly what is happening in Muskogee,” says Coni Wetz, Muskogee Little Theatre executive director.
 “The city gave us a downtown tract of land because they want us to build in the new entertainment district.”